xixilele1990/swap-meet/README.md

 You want to organize a swap meet!
 You own a lot of things.
 So do your friends!
 It would be awesome if each person could swap one of their things with another person's things.

 For this event, you want each person to register online as a vendor.
-Also, they should list an inventory list of things.
+Also, they should be able to add a list of things as their inventory.

 You envision an app where vendors can swap items between different inventories.
 But what would that backend logic look like?